LutzEmbeddedTec/RPI-PICO-I2C-LCD/README.md

 This is code adaptded for micropython and the Raspberry Pi PICO specifically.

-# detailed explanation in the video
+# Detailed explanation in the video

 - copy files to raspberry pico
 - run main.scan.py and read I2C Adress